-Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the new program must receive clearance from both campuses.
+Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the same program must receive clearance from both campuses.
+The initial approval will be granted by the Program Director and final approval will be granted by Director of Education or Campus Dean.